What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 What are the most commonly used debt finance capital structures across small, medium and large financings?

 In Belgium, debt financing for private equity-backed structures is usually obtained through a traditional secured term loan facility, often supplemented by the involvement of mezzanine investors.
 We have seen an increase in the use of borrowing base facilities to finance working capital needs which complement the term loan facilities that are mainly used to finance acquisition costs.
 Loans are usually syndicated either before or after the deal is done.
 For post-closing syndication, one of the main concerns for lenders is establishing a mechanism for transferring loans without costs or formalities while ensuring that the full security package benefits any new lenders.
-It should be noted in this respect that Belgian law has improved significantly in this area, with the entry into force in 2018 of an extended security agent concept.
+Solely based on recent professional experiences, we also notice an increase of remaining funding gaps being filled with vendor loans and/or earn-out arrangements.

 Is financial assistance legislation applicable to debt financing arrangements?
 If so, how is that normally dealt with?